 In addition to meeting these requirements, you must also have worked a certain amount in your lifetime, particularly five of the last ten years.
 This is because your work pays into Social Security Disability taxes; in essence, the SSA only wants to pay out to people who paid into SSDI.

 If this seems like a lot of requirements, we can help you ensure that any new application you submit fulfills them or that your paperwork submitted with an appeal is complete.

-Contact our Clermont office for backup.
-Our Social Security Disability attorneys can help you sort out your qualifications, provide proper evidence for each requirement, and support you during the appeals process if your claim is denied.
+Our Clermont Social Security Disability attorneys can help you sort out your qualifications, provide proper evidence for each requirement, and support you during the appeals process if your claim is denied.